Yang428/DPET/README.md

 ```

 ## Training the networks
-The DPET network is trained on the YouTube VOS, GOT-10K and TrackingNet datasets.
+The DPET network is trained on the YouTube VOS, GOT-10K and LaSOT datasets.
 Download the VOS training dataset (2018 version) and copy the files vos-list-train.txt and vos-list-val.txt from ltr/data_specs to the training directory of the VOS dataset.
 Download the bounding boxes from [this link](http://data.vicos.si/alanl/d3s/rectangles.zip) and copy them to the corresponding training sequence directories.
 1) Download the YouTube VOS dataset from [this link](https://youtube-vos.org/challenge/2018/).
 2) Download the GOT-10K dataset from [this link](https://blog.csdn.net/laizi_laizi/article/details/105447947#VisDrone_77).
-3) Download the TrackingNet dataset from [this link](https://blog.csdn.net/laizi_laizi/article/details/105447947#VisDrone_77).
+3) Download the LaSOT dataset from [this link](https://blog.csdn.net/laizi_laizi/article/details/105447947#VisDrone_77).
-4) Download the pre-generated masks of GOT-10K and TrackingNet from [this link](https://drive.google.com/file/d/17YcdQOoA4DubK-krClJfxNtw9ooCyWHv/view).
+4) Download the pre-generated masks of GOT-10K and LaSOT from [this link](https://drive.google.com/file/d/17YcdQOoA4DubK-krClJfxNtw9ooCyWHv/view).
 We refer to [this link](https://github.com/visionml/pytracking/blob/master/ltr/README.md#RTS) for more instructions.

 5) Change the following paths to you own paths.
 ```